-- f.
+- d.
+The separation distance from other towers described in the inventory of existing sites submitted pursuant to Section 17.3.4 shall be shown on an updated site plan or map.
+The applicant shall also identify the type of construction of the existing tower(s) and the owner/operator of the existing tower(s) if known. - e.
+A landscape plan showing specific landscape materials. - f.
 Method of fencing, and finished color and, if applicable, the method of camouflage and illumination. - g.
-A description of compliance with Sections 17.4.3, 17.4.4, 17.4.5, 17.4.6, 17.4.7, 17.4.9, 17.4.10, and 17.4.13, and 17.7.2.4, 17.7.2.5 and all applicable federal, state or local laws. - h.
+A description of compliance with Sections 17.3.3, 17.3.4, 17.3.5, 17.3.6, 17.3.7, 17.3.8, 17.3.10, 17.3.11, 17.6.2.3, 17.6.2.4 and all applicable federal, state or local laws. - h.
 A notarized statement by the applicant as to whether construction of the tower will accommodate co-location of additional antennas for future users. - i.
 Identification of the entities providing the backhaul network for the tower(s) described in the application and other cellular sites owned or operated by the applicant in the municipality. - j.
 A description of the suitability of the use of existing towers, other structures or alternative technology not requiring the use of towers or structures to provide the services to be provided through the use of the proposed new tower. - k.
-A description of the feasible location(s) of future towers or antennas within the Town of based upon existing physical, engineering, teleological or geographical limitations in the event the proposed tower is erected. - 17.7.3 Setbacks.
+A description of the feasible location(s) of future towers or antennas within the Town of based upon existing physical, engineering, teleological or geographical limitations in the event the proposed tower is erected. - 2.
+The following factors shall be considerations in determining whether to issue a special use permit.
+However, if it is concluded the goals of this Article are better served thereby, one or more of these criteria may be waived or reduced. - a.
+Height of the proposed tower; - b.
+Proximity of the tower to residential structures and residential district boundaries; - c.
+Nature of uses adjacent and nearby properties; - d.
+Surrounding topography; - e.
+Surrounding tree coverage and foliage; - f.
+Design of the tower, with particular reference to design characteristics that have the effect of reducing or eliminating visual obtrusiveness; - g.
+Proposed ingress and egress; - h.
+Availability of suitable existing towers, other structures, or alternative technologies not requiring the use of towers or structures, as discussed in Section 17.6.2.1 of this Article. - 3.
+Setbacks.
 The following setback requirements shall apply to all towers for which a special use permit is required.
-The standard setback requirements may be reduced if the goals of this Article would be better served. - 1.
-Towers must be set back a distance equal to the height of the tower from any adjoining lot line. - 2.
-Guys and accessory buildings must satisfy the minimum zoning district setback requirements. - 17.7.4 Separation.
-Provided, however, the standard separation requirements may be reduced if the goals of this Article would be better served. - 1.
-Separation from off-site uses/designated areas: - a.
-Tower separation shall be measured from the base of the tower to the lot line of the off-site uses and/or designated areas as specified in Table 1, except as otherwise provided in Table 1. - b.
-Separation requirements for towers shall comply with the minimum standards established in Table 1 below. - 2.
-Separation distances between towers: - a.
-Separation distances between towers shall be applicable for and measured between the proposed tower and pre-existing towers.
+The standard setback requirements may be reduced if the goals of this Article would be better served. - a.
+Towers must be set back a distance equal to the height of the tower from any adjoining lot line.

+- b.
+Guys and accessory buildings must satisfy the minimum zoning district setback requirements. - 4.
+Separation.
+Provided, however, the standard separation requirements may be reduced if the goals of this Article would be better served. - a.
+Separation from off-site uses/designated areas: - (1) Tower separation shall be measured from the base of the tower to the lot line of the off-site uses and/or designated areas as specified in Table 1, except as otherwise provided in Table 1. - (2) Separation requirements for towers shall comply with the minimum standards established in Table 1 below. - b.
+Separation distances between towers: - (1) Separation distances between towers shall be applicable for and measured between the proposed tower and pre-existing towers.
 The separation distances shall be measured by drawing or following a straight line between the base of the existing tower and the proposed base, pursuant to a site plan, of the proposed tower.